Eywek/blog/_posts/2022-09-25-build-workflow-validation-system.md

 For example, with a given data node, if the user configured a specific data source, we want to ensure every filter he's configured are valid for this specific data source.

-The way we do that is to dynamically generate an io-ts type based on the current configuration of the node.
+The way we do that, is to dynamically generate an io-ts type based on the current configuration of the node.
-And since only some of our nodes have dynamic options type, that’s why using io-ts type for both is great, because it allows us to rely on the same validation mechanism (through io-ts) whenever the node options type is dynamic or not
+And since only some of our nodes have dynamic options type, that’s why using io-ts type for both is great because it allows us to rely on the same validation mechanism (through io-ts) whenever the node options type is dynamic or not

 ```ts
 import * as t from 'io-ts'